awelleck/dotfiles/README.md

 Run the setup.sh script:
 `./setup.sh`

-The setup.sh installation script will move any dotfiles that already exist in the `$HOME` directory that would otherwise be overwritten.
-You can find your already existing dotfiles in the `dotfiles_backup` directory that is created.
-The script is safe to re-run, the `dotfile_backup` directory won't get overwritten, a new `dotfiles_backup1` etc. will be created.
+The setup.sh installation script will zip any dotfiles that already exist in the `$HOME` directory that would otherwise be overwritten.
+You can find your backed up, zipped dotfiles in the `$HOME/dotfiles_backup` directory that is created.
+The script is safe to re-run, the zip files will be named `yyyy.mm.dd-hh.mm.ss.zip`.

 If you prefer to setup the files individually you can clone this repository: